Witnesses for Fixpoint Games on Lattices: Witnesses

 \end{proof}

-Because of the above proposition, we can restrict our attention to the chosen bases and will typically assume that the the witness $a\in\lt{L}$ is a basis element.
+Note that for primal witnesses we have to assume a basis of way-below irreducibles, which is a restriction.
+Because of the above proposition, we can focus our attention on the chosen (join or meet) basis and will typically assume that the witness $a\in\lt{L}$ is a basis element.
 The same holds for $b\in\lt{B}$.

 Existence of witnesses is rather easy to prove, however the construction of such witnesses by a recursive process is more challenging and will be treated in the next sections.

 \begin{example}[Bases \& Witnesses] We continue our running example and instantiate these concepts to the case of unlabelled transition systems and bisimilarity.